greenmanspirit/journal.txt/README.md

 ###Actions
 The following actions are currently supported:

-* new - Create a new journal entry for today (default action if none given).
+* new - Create a new journal entry for today. (default action if none given)
 * edit - Edit the entry for the given date in the format MM/DD/YY.
 * delete - Delete the entry for the given date in the format MM/DD/YY.
 * list - Lists all entries unless given a filter.
 Filter is in the format MM/DD/YY with \* being used as a wildcard: 01/\*/14 to list all entries from January 2014.
 * view - Prints the entry for the given date to the terminal.
+* help - Prints this list.
+* version - Prints the version number.

 ###Additional Details
-* journal.txt file will live wherever you run the journal script.
 * The only date format recognized is MM/DD/YY.

 Installation